FAIRVAR: Fair Federated Learning via Variance Regularization: Statement of the Problem

 where $r_i$ is the proportion of total data samples held by client $i$, and $q$ is a parameter that controls the degree of fairness.

-\citet{mcmahan2017communication} introduced the FedAvg algorithm, which aims to minimize an average of local loss functions across clients.
-The objective, given in \Cref{sec:Problem_Statement:Fedavg}, is considered here with uniform weights $ 1/n$ for all $i$.
-FedAvg serves as one of the baseline algorithms in our experiments.
+The FedAvg algorithm~\cite{mcmahan2017communication} aims to minimize the average of local loss functions across clients.
+The objective, given in~\Cref{sec:Problem_Statement:Fedavg}, is considered here with uniform weights, $1/n$, for all clients.
 Equations~\eqref{eq:fairFL}, \eqref{eq:fairGrad}, and \eqref{qffl} define the objective functions of the fairness methods considered in this work, however, they are not directly solvable in a federated context because they are not separable with respect to each client's objective.
-To address this, we propose both exact and approximate algorithms for the first two methods in \Cref{sec:Algorithms}.
-For q-FFL, we adopted the original optimization algorithm proposed by~\citet{li2019fair}.
+To address this, we propose both exact and approximate algorithms for Equations~\eqref{eq:fairFL} and~\eqref{eq:fairGrad} in \Cref{sec:Algorithms}, while for q-FFL we adopt the original optimization algorithm proposed by Li \textit{et al.}~\cite{li2019fair}.